Arithmetic Duality: Conclusion

 In more detail, when we regard $R\Gamma(W\Omega_{X}^{\bullet})$ as an object in the triangulated category with $t$-structure $\mathsf{D}^{+}(W)$,

 When we regard $R\Gamma(W\Omega_{X}^{\bullet})$ as an object in the triangulated category with $t$-structure $\mathsf{D}_{c}^{b}(R)$ ($R$ the Raynaud ring),

 (Milne and Ramachandran 2005).

 \textsc{Postscript:} In the talk by Bhargav Bhatt following mine at the conference, the $\nu$-sheaves re-appear as the objects $\mathcal{O}\{r\}$ in the category of $F$-gauges.
-As Bhatt noted, \v{C}esnavi\v{c}ius and Scholze used them to prove $p$-purity statements for Picard groups and Brauer groups.
+As Bhatt noted, \v{C}esnavi\v{c}ius and Scholze (2024) used them to prove $p$-purity statements for Picard groups and Brauer groups (conjectures of Gabber).